Jamison Crowder: New York Giants

 On March 23, 2023, Crowder signed with the Giants.
-He was released on August 29.
+He was released on by New York as a part of final roster cuts on August 29.

-Washington Commanders
+Washington Commanders (second stint)

 On September 6, 2023, Crowder signed with the practice squad of the Washington Commanders, rejoining his former team.
 He was signed to the active roster five days later.
 In Week 6, Crowder had a 61-yard punt return, the longest in the league for the week, and was named NFC Special Teams Player of the Week for his performance.
-In the 2023 season, he had 16 receptions for 159 yards and a touchdown, which came in Week 8 against the Eagles.
-He contributed on punt return duties.
+In the 2023 season, he had 16 receptions for 159 yards and a touchdown, which came in Week 8 against the Philadelphia Eagles.
+Crowder also contributed on punt return duties.

 On March 13, 2024, Crowder re-signed with the Commanders on a one-year contract.
-He was placed on injured reserve due to a calf injury on October 2, 2024, and was activated on December 14, 2024.
-In Week 16 against the Eagles, he had two receiving touchdowns in the 36–33 victory.
+He was placed on injured reserve due to a calf injury on October 2, and was activated on December 14.
+In Week 16 against the Philadelphia Eagles, he had two receiving touchdowns in the 36–33 victory.

+Post-playing career

+On April 11, 2026, it was announced that Crowder would be returning to Duke as part of the program's "inaugural former player coaching fellowship."